Last Songs Played

 Collective Soul

 When Seattle grunge went mainstream, it was only a matter of time before the ripple effect spread to regions other than the Pacific Northwest.
 The Georgia-based quintet Collective Soul developed the genre into a succinct type of angst, turning the sonic cacophony of grunge into radio-friendly hard rock.
 After rising to popularity with their debut album, 1994's Hints, Allegations & Things Left Unsaid, the band enjoyed a number of hit singles during the '90s, including "Shine," "The World I Know," and "December."
 As the nu-metal scene increased in popularity and threatened Collective Soul's audience, the group began experimenting with their sound, but returned to their rockier roots with 2004's Youth.
-From that point forward, Collective Soul worked steadily, balancing touring with new albums that eventually setting up their own indie imprint called Fuzze-Flex where they released such vigorous albums as 2022's Vibrating.
+From that point forward, Collective Soul worked steadily, balancing touring with new albums and eventually setting up their own indie imprint called Fuzze-Flex, where they released such vigorous albums as 2022's Vibrating and 2024's Here to Eternity.

 Collective Soul (whose name borrowed from a line in Ayn Rand's book The Fountainhead) were formed in the small town of Stockbridge in the early '90s by principal songwriter Ed Roland (lead vocals/keyboards/guitars), guitarists Dean Roland and Ross Childress, and rhythm section Will Turpin (bass/percussion) and Shane Evans (drums/percussion).
 Originally released in 1993 on the Atlanta indie label Rising Storm, the debut effort Hints, Allegations & Things Left Unsaid proved popular enough on the local level that it was picked up the following year by Atlantic.
 Within months of its major-label release, "Shine" became a modern rock and MTV staple, and Collective Soul found themselves laden with a platinum debut, an arena tour alongside Aerosmith, and a spot on the roster for Woodstock 1994.